 Virtually any piece of documentation, record, receipt or physical object could potentially become key evidence in an Iowa car accident claim.
 Anything that is relevant to the crash should be preserved.

-How a Des Moines Injury Attorney May Be Able to Help in Preserving Evidence
+How an IOwa Injury Attorney May Be Able to Help in Preserving Evidence

 Sometimes legal counsel is able to obtain evidence much easier.
 An attorney is familiar with the types of proof required and may be able to utilize experts who can assist with the collection of evidence, or who can help reconstruct the details and scene of a serious Iowa car accident.